 In NSW, the limitation period for credit card debts, unsecured personal loans, debts referred to debt collection agencies and other similar simple contracts is 6 years.
-The period starts form the date the debt becomes due.
+The period starts from the date the debt becomes due.
 For debts following a court judgment, the statute of limitation is 12 years.

 Can the creditor re-start the limitation period legally?

 Yes!
-If you owe a 6-year old credit card debt, or a 12-year old court judgment debt, but you do any of the following actions, the limitation period will be re-started:
+If you owe a 6-year old credit card debt or a 12-year old court judgment debt, but you do any of the following actions, the limitation period will be re-started:

 - You repay the debt, whether in full or in part